chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server.rst

    |chef server| 12 is installed to ``/opt/opscode``.
 (The existing |chef server osc| remains at ``/opt/chef-server``.)
 From this point, the ``chef-server-ctl`` commands are running against the ``/opt/opscode`` location.

 #.
-Upgrade the machine with the following command:
+Upgrade the server with the following command:

    .. code-block:: bash